TexTak

 The moment AI demonstrated genuine creativity — not just computation, but insight.

-The Transformer architecture diagram
+The Transformer architecture diagram2017diagram

 Attention Is All You Need